DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - e.g. you create a file and are the owner, and can grant permissions to that file
     - New Technology File System (NTFS) used in Windows, uses the DAC model
     - MAC, RBAC, and rule-­based access control) are nondiscretionary models.
+    - A system that employs Discretionary Access Controls (DACs) allows the 📝Data Owner to control and define each object's access.
+All objects have owners and access control is based on the discretion or decision of the owner.
 - 5.4.5 Attribute Based Access Control (ABAC) or Policy-Based Access Control
     - ❄️**Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together.
 Attributes used for ABAC often fall into one of four categories: 🐝subject attributes like department or title; 🐝action attributes like the ability to view, edit, or delete; 🐝object attributes that describe the object that can be impacted; and 🐝contextual attributes like location, time, or elements.
     - A key characteristic of the ABAC model is its use of rules that can include multiple attributes